 Determination of the item’s safety function, performance requirements, component/part functional classification, and application requirements (e.g., service conditions).

-Review of vendor technical data as well as industry operating experience, including feedback from previous dedication activities, NRC bulletins and information notices, supplier information letters, available industry data, and customer feedback to identify relevant technical information that may affect the suitability of the item.
+Review of available vendor technical data as well as industry operating experience, including feedback from previous dedication activities, NRC bulletins and information notices, supplier information letters, available industry data, and customer feedback to identify relevant technical information that may affect the suitability of the item.

 Performance of a Failure Modes and Effects Analyses (FMEA), if available, to identify the credible failure mechanisms of the item in the specific application under consideration.